Orysse/MonsterEnergyDrink/README.md

 - Bad taste

-Why **E** ?: I really hated it, the ananas isn't a fruit I would like in a carbonated beverage to begin with and I now know why.
+Why **E** ?: I really hated it.
+Ananas isn't a fruit I would like in a carbonated beverage to begin with and I now know why.
 Really not for me.

 </details>